-The Textiles Industry
+The Textiles Industry in the United States

-The U.S. textile industry is one of the more important employers in the manufacturing sector, with more than 230,000 workers, representing 2 percent of the U.S. manufacturing workforce.
+The U.S. textile industry is one of the more important employers in the manufacturing sector, with 232,000 workers, representing 2 percent of the U.S. manufacturing workforce.
 The United States is a globally competitive manufacturer of textiles, including textile raw materials, yarns, fabrics, apparel and home furnishings, and other textile finished products.
 Our strength is in cotton, manmade fibers, and a wide variety of yarns and fabrics, including those for apparel and industrial end-uses.